Eating Healthy When Short on Time

 However, there are some easy solutions, and if you prioritize eating, things can start to fall into place.

-Have a “cut day” when you prepare fruits and vegetables.
-Make fruit slices, carrot sticks, cut up celery, cauliflower, or green peppers, then put them in baggies, ready to grab.
 Individual hummus packs are great to take on the go with vegetables.
 Cut up some romaine lettuce and use a salad spinner.
-Salad keeps fresh in a salad spinner in the fridge for many days.
+The salad is kept fresh in a salad spinner in the fridge for many days.

 1. Cook a few meals on the weekend and freeze them for lunches during the week.